gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 The other major difference is the requirement for running the binder, which performs two important functions.
 First, it checks for consistency.
-In C or C++, the only defense against assembling inconsistent programs lies outside the compiler, in a makefile, for example.
+In C or C++, the only defense against assembling inconsistent programs lies outside the compiler, in a :file:`makefile`, for example.
 The binder satisfies the Ada requirement that it be impossible to construct an inconsistent program when the compiler is used in normal mode.